 How Safe Landing Recovery Improves Self-Esteem

-Safe Landing Recovery is a drug and alcohol rehabilitation center for teens; our treatment differs because we address the forces behind one’s self-rejection and help clients and parents understand where the roots of poor self esteem come from.
+Safe Landing Recovery is a drug and alcohol rehabilitation center for teens; our treatment differs because we address the forces behind a teen’s self-rejection and help clients and parents understand where the roots of poor self-esteem come from.
 Treating teenagers for addiction requires a practiced hand, and is different than treating adults with substance use disorders.

-Treatment is only as successful as clients understand how to shift their thinking from negative to positive.
+Treatment is only as successful as clients understand how to shift their thinking from negative thoughts to positive thoughts.
 We offer full support and continual therapeutic and psychiatric services to help teens develop these skills for sober living.

-While addressing inherent problems of self-worth and self-esteem, many behavioral problems will begin to ameliorate.
-Those with low self-esteem feel rejected from “normative” groups, thereby acting out, as a means to find where they belong.
+While addressing inherent mental health issues of low self-worth and self-esteem, many behavioral problems will also begin to ameliorate.
+Those with low self-esteem often feel rejected from “normative” groups, thereby acting out as a means to find where they belong.
 This will diminish over time as a teenager develops feelings of confidence and self-acceptance.

 We teach our clients they already do belong.

-During treatment, clients and parents undergo intensive psychoeducation — where they both learn about the causes of addiction, symptoms of the disease, and barriers to sobriety.
-Throughout the course of intensive therapies, teenagers learn how to appropriately express their feelings, plan for the future, and focus on strengths to spearhead their future academic careers forward!
+During teen addiction treatment, clients and parents undergo intensive psychoeducation, where they both learn about the causes of addiction, symptoms of the disease, and barriers to sobriety.
+Throughout the course of therapy, teenagers learn how to appropriately express their feelings, plan for the future, and focus on strengths on which to build their future academic careers!